davestewart/nuxt-layers-utils/README.md

 **Params:**

 ```
-@param rootDir   The absolute path to the project `nuxt.config.ts`
+@param baseDir   The absolute path to the project `nuxt.config.ts`
 @param layers    A hash of layer keys and relative folder paths
 ```